lgeek/polyglossy/README.md

 Provided language models
 ------------------------

 The file `data_2nd_order.json` contains models for English, French and German.
 These models aren't great!
-I've built them from the training data I've obtained while at Leeds Hack Day and working on the first Polyglossy built; it definitely needs some cleaning up.
+I've built them from the training data I've obtained while at Leeds Hack Day and working on the first Polyglossy build; it definitely needs some cleaning up.

 Generating language models
 --------------------------